Trizennith/trizennith/readme.md

     <tr>
         <td colspan="2">
             <p align="center">
 👋 Hi there!
-I'm a Software Engineer with over 5 years of experience building scalable web applications and backend systems.
+I'm a Software Engineer with experience in building web applications and backend systems.
-💻 Tech Stack I Work With:
+💻 Tech Stack:
-Backend: Java (Spring Framework), Node.js, NestJS, Laravel
+Backend: Java (Spring Framework), Node.js, NestJS, Laravel, Python etc.
-Frontend: ReactJS, NextJS
+Frontend: ReactJS, NextJS, etc.

-🚀 Passionate about writing clean, maintainable code and delivering high-performance solutions.
-I enjoy solving complex problems and continuously improving my skills.
+I focus on writing clean, maintainable code and enjoy solving challenging problems while learning and improving along the way.

+This is my second account, which I use for storing public repositories and experimenting with new ideas.
             </p>
             <p align="center">
                 <strong>